THE GREAT HOUSES OF NAISSUS

 So he broke the Church’s law.

-In defiance of Orion’s peace, Hrafn led a raiding fleet against the Nazhirite coastline—swift ships, night fires, steel taken with the old brutal efficiency his people once worshipped.
+In defiance of Orion’s peace, Hrafn led a raiding fleet against the Nazhirite coastline—swift ships, night fires, steel taken with the old brutal efficiency his people once worshiped.
 Some called it justice, others called it pride, but all agreed it was Varanger in the oldest sense.
 And the sea, as it always does, answered.

 The Nazhirites struck back—first chasing Hrafn’s raiders across the Emerald Sea, then turning their prows toward greater prey.
 Instead of grinding themselves against Narva’s rocks, they sailed for Eastgate and brought siege and ash to Jarosgrad’s shadow.
 In later councils, men would speak of that campaign as a warning: how one man’s glory can become another realm’s calamity.
 Even the southern dukes remembered that war as a moment when only a few answered the cry for aid—names spoken together like an oath: Boris Lipski, Waldemar of Duskhaven, and the man who would later rule Night Harbor.